DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 No. SEC whistleblowers are incentivized, rather than required, to internally report possible securities violations.
 Under the SEC Whistleblower Program, potential whistleblowers are deemed to be in the best position to determine whether internal reporting would be safe and effective.
 For whistleblowers that report internally, the Commission offers larger SEC Whistleblower Program awards and other procedural benefits.

 That said, while many organizations have effective compliance programs, not all companies and not all internal reporting systems are created equally.
-It may be beneficial to consult with an SEC Whistleblower attorney to discuss if, when and how to internally report suspected misconduct.
+It may be beneficial to consult with an SEC Whistleblower attorney to discuss if, when and how to internally report possible securities violations.

 Yes.
 The employment status of whistleblowers is not important, only whether an individual has original information about possible securities violations.
 While being an eyewitness or having evidence of a securities violation is ideal, it is not required to participate in the program.
-For example, we represented financial analysts who reported accounting fraud at a publicly traded company.
-Orthofix was forced to restate its financials and pay a significant monetary sanction to the SEC.
+For example, we represented financial analysts who reported accounting fraud at a publicly traded company, Orthofix.
+The company was forced to restate its financials and pay a significant monetary sanction to the SEC.

 Under the SEC Whistleblower Program, one or more individuals are permitted to jointly file a whistleblower submission.
 Over the years, we have represented several groups of SEC whistleblowers, most notably, the group of whistleblowers responsible for the recent $415 million case against Merrill Lynch.